 There is no denying that women’s lives were transformed by the introduction of the birth control pill.
 For the first time in history, a pill enabled women to decide when and if they wanted to have a child.

-Women are not often given the full story on what birth control does in their body.
+Women are not often given the full story on what birth control does in their bodies.

 While I believe women should have access to birth control, I also believe women deserve to have all the information they need to make the best decision for themselves.
 In this article, I’m going to address some of the most common myths about birth control so you can have a better understanding of this medication and what you may be experiencing.